 In a letter to a group of religious minorities, he wrote: “All possess alike liberty of conscience and immunities of citizenship…the Government of the United States, which gives to bigotry no sanction, to persecution no assistance, requires only that they who live under its protection should demean themselves as good citizens.”

 In his first inaugural address, George W. Bush referred to “the American story” as one of a “flawed and fallible people united across the generations by grand and enduring ideals.”
 “The grandest of these ideals,” he said, “is an unfolding American promise that everyone belongs, that everyone deserves a chance, that no insignificant person was ever born.”
-This vision disposes the nation to embrace refugees and immigrants and even to view them as emblematic of the national experience, not foreign, hostile or forever beyond the pale of “great” Americans.
+This vision disposes the nation to embrace refugees and immigrants and even to view them as emblematic of the national experience, not foreign, hostile or forever beyond the pale.

-Can we reclaim this concept of state sovereignty and put it into the service of human dignity?
+Can we reclaim this concept of state sovereignty and put it in service of human dignity?
 The purpose of states is not just national defense or homeland security.
 Rather, sovereignty locates responsibility for safeguarding rights and promoting the common good.
-In certain circumstances — like genocide and refugee protection – states have assumed the legal responsibility to defend the rights of citizens of other states, Yet, they also have broader ethical duties – both negative and positive — to forced migrants or others who have suffered grave rights violations (Hollenbach 2016).
+In certain circumstances — like genocide and refugee protection – states have assumed the legal responsibility to defend the rights of citizens of other states.
+Yet they also have broader ethical duties – both negative and positive — to forced migrants or others who have suffered grave rights violations (Hollenbach 2016).
 Pope Francis has repeatedly emphasized the need for international cooperation to address challenges – like large-scale migration, the crisis in refugee protection, climate change, and security threats – that cannot be addressed unilaterally:

 As things presently stand, there is no place for autonomous solutions pursued by individual states, since the consequences of the decisions made by each inevitably have repercussions on the entire international community.
 Indeed, migrations, more than ever before, will play a pivotal role in the future of our world, and our response can only be the fruit of a common effort respectful of human dignity and the rights of persons (Francis 2016).